 Who We Are

-Launched in October 2023, we strive to serve as a long-term, trusted partner of California State Parks and related stakeholders at Mount Diablo State Park, helping bridge gaps in conservation and recreation goals and staffing and resource constraints.
+Launched in October 2023, Mount Diablo Trails Alliance strives to serve as a long-term, trusted partner of California State Parks and related stakeholders at Mount Diablo State Park, helping bridge gaps between conservation objectives, recreation goals and resource constraints.

 Our Mission

-Build a sustainable Shared Stewardship model with California State Parks to achieve the three main trail-related goals of the 2016 Road and Trail Management Plan (RTMP) for Mount Diablo State Park:
+Build a sustainable Shared Stewardship model helping California State Parks achieve the three main trail-related goals of the 2016 Road and Trail Management Plan (RTMP) for Mount Diablo State Park:

-1. Operate a regular trail maintenance and repair program, adhering to the standards and techniques prescribed in the California Department of Parks and Recreation (DPR) Trails Handbook.
+1. Operate a regular trail maintenance program, adhering to the standards and techniques prescribed in the California Department of Parks and Recreation (DPR) Trails Handbook.

-2. Improve relative trail access ratios across the main user groups by expanding circulation, connector and loop options for cyclists through the evaluation and implementation of change-in-use (CIU) policy recommendations.
+2. Improve relative trail access ratios across the main user groups by expanding circulation, connector and loop options for off-road cyclists through change-in-use (CIU) opportunities.

-3. Evaluate non-system trails for removal to limit resource impacts.
+3. Evaluate non-system trails for removal or adoption to reduce impact on ecological and cultural resources.

-To support the Shared Stewardship model, we recruit and educate volunteers to participate in trail maintenance and repair projects called Dig Days, which are fast-becoming an integral component to achieving the 2016 RTMP’s trail-related goals.
+To power the Shared Stewardship model, we recruit and educate volunteers to participate in trail maintenance projects called Dig Days, which have evolved to become an integral component to achieving the 2016 RTMP’s trail-related goals.

-California State Parks’ managers and staff plan, review, approve, and manage the Dig Day projects and related operations.
-California State Parks also provides essential tools and equipment at Dig Days.
+California State Parks staff plan, approve and manage the Dig Day projects and related operations, while also providing essential tools and equipment.

-The Shared Stewardship model enables volunteers to work together and learn about each other’s interests and goals while supporting both the 2016 RTMP-based policy recommendations and the broader mission of California State Parks:
+Through the Shared Stewardship model, volunteers from all ages and backgrounds work together and learn from one another to help support and advance the 2016 RTMP-based policy goals and the broader California State Parks mission:

 Protect the environment and biodiversity while providing high-quality outdoor recreational opportunities for park visitors.